Real Estate Podcasting: The Complete Guide for Agents and Brokers

 - Use relevant hashtags (#RealEstatePodcast, #RealtorTips, #[YourCity]RealEstate)

-Cross-Promotion with Podcast Guests
+Cross-Promotion with Guests

 Your guests have their own audiences.
 Maximize this by: